10 Tips for your first Duathlon

 4. Think about clothing for the bike.
 You can do a running race in a vest & shorts at almost any time of year.
 But cycling has a much bigger wind chill effect because you’re going much faster (up to 40mph on the return from Marley Head in the Dartington Duathlon for instance).
 That’s why you’ll never see club cyclists out on their club run wearing shorts in the winter.
-If it’s a cold day consider long-fingered gloves and an extra layer on your torso (eg a windproof gilet).
+If it’s a cold day you’ll need long-fingered gloves and probably an extra layer on your torso (eg a windproof gilet).
 If it’s really cold clothing that covers your knees is the way forward.

 5. Pacing is crucial.
 If you’re doing a sprint event (5K 15K/20K, 2.5K) your run pacing needs to be a lot closer to your half marathon pace than your 5K pace.
 Think about the total time you expect to be racing for, and gauge your first run pace to that.

 8. Arrive in good time to register and have time to rack your bike & go for a warm up.
 90 minutes before the race start is a good time to aim for.

 9. Top duathletes (and triathletes) clip their shoes to their bikes in advance & move out of transition onto their bikes in one seamless movement.
 You too could do this, but you’ll have to practise.
 On no account try this if you haven’t or you’ll probably end up in a heap on the ground.
 For beginners it’s probably best to put your cycling shoes on then run with your bike to the exit.